CluedIn-io/CluedIn.Documentation/_docs/40-Governance/Data-Glossary/Data Glossary.md

 ![Diagram](intro-glossary.png)

-The role of the Data Glossary is to map specific business terminolgy to one or many Vocabularies via a rules engine.
+The role of the Data Glossary is to map specific business terminology to one or many Vocabularies via a rules engine.
 For example, you might find that your definition of a "Customer" is an Entity of type /Organization where the organization.type = 'Enterprise' and the salesforce.accounting.isPaid = 'true' and the dinero.invoices.paymentDate is less than today.

-Making these mappings will make it easier to query CluedIn, not having to know all the terminolgy that might not relate to your part of the business.
+Making these mappings will make it easier to query CluedIn, not having to know all the terminology that might not relate to your part of the business.

 To create new glossary entries, you simply will need to enter a Name, Description and map this using the rules builder.
 When querying based off this Glossary, CluedIn will do the underlying mapping to resolve what you actually mean when you ask CluedIn to give you a list of "Customers".